-The Darby Creek Valley Association (DCVA) recently surveyed the extensive wetlands at the south end of Country Day School of the Sacred Heart's property along Bryn Mawr Avenue.
-Over the years, this area has become overgrown and native species have been crowded out by invasive plants and trees.
+In 2017, Darby Creek Valley Association (DCVA) surveyed the extensive wetlands at the south end of Sacred Heart Academy's property along Bryn Mawr Avenue.
+Over the years, this area had become overgrown and native species had been crowded out by invasive plants and trees.

 Meadowbrook Run, a tributary of Darby Creek, flows across this area.
 The DCVA survey concluded that the area can be restored as a valuable wetland, accessible to students, researchers, and the community.